westonrobot/robotics101/lab_sessions/lab3/lab.md

 To put what we have learnt into practice, each team will now attempt a "mini-project" of sorts.
 The end result of this mini-project should be in one shared remote repository (private or public, up to you) on github.
 How the work is split up among the members will be entirely up to each team.

 ### Background overview
 The limo robot is controlled by the limo_base node.
-This node publishes the status of the robot using the "/limo_status" topic and the [limo_base::LimoStatus msg data format](https://github.com/westonrobot/limo_ros/blob/master/limo_base/msg/LimoStatus.msg).
+This node publishes the status of the robot using the "/limo_status" topic and the [limo_base/LimoStatus msg data format](https://github.com/westonrobot/limo_ros/blob/master/limo_base/msg/LimoStatus.msg).
 However, the format only outputs numerical representations of the robot status, meaning that without the correct interpretation, one cannot tell what each number actually means.

 Thankfully, a description of the various values have been included in the materials provided in this lab, [LimoStatus Msg Protocol]({{ site.baseurl }}{% link lab_sessions/lab3/assets/LimoStatus_protocol.xlsx %}).